-- These regularly report on new technology, new legislation and new product development such as packaging lightweighting and new packaging materials. - The company has also introduced environmental progress into its industry awards programmes.
-All four international awards criteria will include environmental objectives and awards in 2007. - ♦ Another 2007 initiative will be the development of industry training programmes and these will also feature environmental best practice. - ♦ The 2007 conference and workshop schedule already features sessions led by other environmental organisations.
+- ♦ These regularly report on new technology, new legislation and new product development such as packaging lightweighting and new packaging materials. - ♦ The company has also introduced environmental progress into its industry awards programmes.
+All international awards criteria have included environmental objectives and awards since 2007. - ♦ A proposed 2009 initiative is the development of industry training programmes and these will feature environmental best practice.